tytydraco/yessleep/out/The_Hole_World.md

 When I told them what had happened to me.
 None of them believed me.
 They said I had grown delirious from the solitude and perhaps from swallowing salt water.
 Not even after I rested, would the captain hear my pleas.

-Instead on our voyage to a nearby port, the crew spent their time trying to convince me that I had conjured the island and this impossible fantasy in order to cope with my ordeal.
+Instead, on our way to a nearby port, the crew spent their time trying to convince me that I had conjured the island and this impossible fantasy in order to cope with my ordeal.
 But I know they're wrong.
 Because once I was strong enough to stand in front of a mirror, and open my mouth wide.
 I could still see the tiny ring marks in the back of my throat whenever I say [ahhhhhh](https://www.reddit.com/r/CornerCornea/comments/u6rx8n/subscribe/).